• Skip to primary navigation

 Body Capacity

 Relatively large in proportion to the size of the animal, providing ample lung, digestive, and reproductive capacity, as well as strength, vigor, and stamina.
-Greater attention to depth and spring of rib than to body length.

 Chest: